crazyuploader/TIL/linux/change-hostname-of-a-system.md

 Typically, hostname of a system is stored in `/etc/hostname`, and we can change that by writing a new hostname in `/etc/hostname` file.

-### Steps
+## Method 1

-1. Edit `/etc/hostname` with any text editor such as nano or vim, and replace the exisitng hostname -
+1. Edit `/etc/hostname` with any text editor such as nano or vim, and replace the existing hostname -

 ```bash
 $ sudo nano /etc/hostname